-- Title 25, 24 Road Corridor Standards of the Zoning and Development Code shall apply, unless otherwise amended by the City. - Unless otherwise included in this PD Ordinance, the development regulations, standards and administration contained within Section 21.06 of the Code, as may be amended including any applicable overlay zones apply to this PD and ODP, except the following - o There are no hours of operation limitations for uses in all Pods - Signage regulations and standards contained within Section 21.06 of the GJMC shall apply with the following modifications: - A sign package will be required as part of each Final Development Plan or Site - The existing billboards located within Pod Four may remain as nonconforming uses until such time as site development activity begins on Pod Four. - New Outdoor Advertising Signs (Billboards) within the PD will not be permitted. - All applications for the development of the property (subdivisions, site plans, etc.) shall be subject to the Code in effect at the time of submittal, including the standards of this ODP and the PD Ordinance as may be amended.
+• Title 25, 24 Road Corridor Standards of the Zoning and Development Code shall apply, unless otherwise amended by the City.

+• Unless otherwise included in this PD Ordinance, the development regulations, standards and administration contained within Section 21.06 of the Code, as may be amended including any applicable overlay zones apply to this PD and ODP, except the following

+There are no hours of operation limitations for uses in all Pods Signage regulations and standards contained within Section 21.06 of the GJMC shall apply with the following modifications:

+$\circ$ A sign package will be required as part of each Final Development Plan or Site Plan

+• The existing billboards located within Pod Four may remain as nonconforming uses until such time as site development activity begins on Pod Four.

+New Outdoor Advertising Signs (Billboards) within the PD will not be permitted.
+All applications for the development of the property (subdivisions, site plans, etc.) shall be subject to the Code in effect at the time of submittal, including the standards of this ODP and the PD Ordinance as may be amended.

-pamphlet form. in day of December 2023 and ordered published in ADOPTED on second reading this 3r form. d day of January 2024 and ordered published in pamphlet ATTEST: Anna M. Stout President of the Council Amy Phillips City Clerk
+INTRODUCED on first reading this 6th day of December 2023 and ordered published in pamphlet form.

+ADOPTED on second reading this 3rd day of January 2024 and ordered published in pamphlet form.

+Anna M. Stout President of the Council